mwahajkhan/LlamaIndex-Agent-Applications/README.md

 ### Agents:

 It is an automated *reasoning* and *decision* engine.
-It can take a user input/query and can make internal decisions for executing that query in order to return the correct answer.
+It can take user input/query and can make internal decisions to execute that query in order to return the correct answer.
 Its components include

 - Breaking Complex questions into smaller parts
 - Choosing an external tool to use + coming up with parameters for calling the tool.